Is Milk a Homogeneous Mixture? A Deep Dive into the Composition of Milk

 -

 Homogenization: As mentioned earlier, this process significantly alters the size of fat globules, leading to a more homogeneous appearance and improved stability.
-However, it doesn't completely eliminate the heterogeneous nature at the microscopic level.
+Still, it doesn't completely eliminate the heterogeneous nature at the microscopic level.

 Frequently Asked Questions (FAQ)